 Sieger Super Lux Bifold Door | £1,250 per m2*

 *All systems from Sieger are manufactured bespoke for each project to meet the exact measurements required for each project, therefore prices will vary from project to project.

 What are the differences between these bifolding doors?

 With Sieger bifolds the mantra of ‘one size fits all’ just doesn’t apply.
-Each Sieger bifold is manufactured bespoke to each opening, therefore the opening then determines the size of the bifolding doors.
-However, if you are designing a new build and want the size to focus on the glazing then knowing maximum sizes is advantageous.
+Each bifold is manufactured bespoke to each opening, therefore the opening determines the size of the bifolding doors.
+However, if you are designing a new build and want a size to maximise focus on the glazing, then knowing maximum sizes is advantageous.